MACHINE NAME = WEB 2

 UN Trade and Development (UNCTAD)

-Previusly, as founder and managing director of Feasibility (Pty) Ltd, she has undertaken some of the leading research projects in the financial sector in Southern Africa, commissioned by regulators, policymakers, and the private sector.
+Previously, as the founder and Managing Director of Feasibility (Pty) Ltd, Ms. Hawkins undertook leading research projects in the financial sector in Southern Africa, commissioned by regulators, policy makers and the private sector.

 Betty N. Wainaina